-This is the first in our series of Q&As with our immigration specialist Kezia Daley, debunking common misconceptions around EU citizens’, and their families’, rights to remain in the UK after Brexit, and providing clarity on what steps need to be taken now.
+This is the first in our series of immigration Q&As debunking common misconceptions around EU citizens’, and their families’, rights to remain in the UK after Brexit, and providing clarity on what steps need to be taken now.
 This week the spotlight is on the EU Settlement Scheme.

 What is the EU Settlement Scheme?